J&J COVID-19 vaccine manufacturing halted at U.S. plant that had contamination issue

 The request to pause manufacturing is the latest setback to J&J's vaccine, which has been paused for use by U.S. regulators as they review reports of rare but serious brain blood clots in people who took the one-dose shot.

 The Baltimore plant had been seeking authorization from the FDA for the J&J vaccine when the error occurred.
-J&J has authorization to make doses in the Netherlands and finish them in the U.S. plant of Catalent Inc..
+J&J has authorization to make doses in the Netherlands and finish them in the U.S. plant of Catalent Inc. (CTLT.N).

 "At this time, it is premature to speculate on any potential impact this could have on the timing of our vaccine deliveries," J&J said.
 The company has previously said it would deliver 100 million doses of its vaccine to the United States during the first half of 2021 and has so far delivered about 18 million.